VladRassokhin/terraform-metadata/schemas-extractor/ReamMe.md

 2. Run `make`

 3. You'll see `schemas` directory with schemas and 'failure.txt' file with list of failed providers

+4. Copy all json files from `schemas` directory to `/REPO_ROOT/terraform/model/providers/`
+5. Copy providers.list to `/REPO_ROOT/terraform/model/`